 The goal of the study requested in 1988 was to design climate change models that accurately reflect the real changes in our climate so that these models can be used to predict future changes of the Earth’s climate under different concentrations of GHG.
 Since the first completed report in 1990, the IPCC has produced comprehensive reports of climate change approximately every five years.
 These reports are used by government and United Nations leaders in developing policies addressing climate change.
+For example, a special 2018 report to policymakers outlines the likely scenarios if global warming reaches the predicted level of 1.5°C by 2030-2052.
+Open this report and see the cover artwork by friend-of-Healing Earth Alisa Singer.
 You can explore the IPCC website and access all reports.

 In the upcoming Global Climate Change and Ethics section you will learn that the atmosphere is not only a natural, common property of Earth, but also a moral common good to be enjoyed by all human beings.

 The IPCC defines climate change as “a change in the state of the climate that can be identified by changes in the mean and/or the variability of its properties, and that persists for an extended period, typically decades or longer.”
 Healing Earth uses this definition as its model for defining climate change.